-For patients with sensitizing EGFR mutations who progress during or after first-line targeted therapy, recommended therapy depends on whether the progression is asymptomatic or symptomatic and includes: 1) switching to osimertinib; 2) continuing erlotinib, afatinib, or gefitinib with (or without) local therapy; or 3) switching to subsequent therapy using a first-line systemic therapy regimen for either non-squamous or squamous cell NSCLC (such as cisplatin/pemetrexed or cisplatin/gemcitabine, respectively).
-Recent data suggest that an afatinib/cetuximab regimen may be useful for patients who have progressed after receiving EGFR TKI therapy and chemotherapy.
-765 Patients with T790M-positive and T790M-negative tumors had a similar response rate (32% vs. 25%; P = .341).
-For the 2016 update (Version 1), the NCCN Panel added a recommendation (category 2A) to consider an afatinib/cetuximab regimen for patients who have progressed after receiving EGFR TKIs and chemotherapy based on these data.
-For 2016 (Version 1 update), a footnote that stating that afatinib had some efficacy in patients who progressed after EGFR therapy was deleted from the NCCN Guidelines based on a phase 2b/3 trial (LUX-Lung 1).
-Median overall survival was not better in the afatinib group (10.8 months [95% CI, 10.0-12.0]) when compared with the placebo group (12.0 months [95% CI, 10.2-14.3]) (HR, 1.08; 95% CI, 0.86-1.35; P = .74).
-In the afatinib group, 2 deaths occurred possibly related to treatment.
+For patients with sensitizing EGFR mutations who progress during or after first-line targeted therapy, recommended therapy depends on whether the progression is asymptomatic or symptomatic and includes: 1) continuing erlotinib, afatinib, or gefitinib with (or without) local therapy; 2) osimertinib; or 3) a first-line systemic therapy regimen for either non-squamous or squamous cell NSCLC (such as cisplatin/pemetrexed or cisplatin/gemcitabine, respectively).
+For the 2017 update (Version 1), the NCCN Panel now also recommends osimertinib for patients with T790M who have brain metastases.613-615 Data suggest that an afatinib/cetuximab regimen may be useful for patients who have progressed after receiving EGFR TKI therapy and chemotherapy.
+Patients with T790M-positive and T790M-negative tumors had a similar response rate to an afatinib/cetuximab regimen (32% vs. 25%; P = .341).
+The NCCN Panel recommends (category 2A) considering an afatinib/cetuximab regimen for patients who have progressed after receiving EGFR TKIs and chemotherapy based on these data.

-In both of the phase 3 trials for pembrolizumab or nivolumab versus docetaxel as subsequent therapy for patients with metastatic NSCLC, subset analyses were done in patients with EGFR mutations to determine the best subsequent therapy.
-The HRs for overall survival do not favor docetaxel over nivolumab (HR = 1.18; CI, 0.69-2.0) or pembrolizumab (HR = 0.88; CI, 0.45-1.7); the CIs for the HRs are wide probably because there were so few patients.
-The HRs for PFS do favor docetaxel for patients with EGFR mutations when compared with either pembrolizumab (HR = 1.79; CI, 0.94-3.42) or nivolumab (HR = 1.46; CI, 0.90-2.37).
-But again, the CIs are wide.
-Thus, the evidence is weak for recommending docetaxel as subsequent therapy for patients with EGFR mutations when compared with either pembrolizumab or nivolumab.
+Among patients with sensitizing EFGR mutations, no improvement in overall survival has been noted in the phase 3 trials assessing pembrolizumab, nivolumab, or atezolizumab compared to docetaxel, but there were not enough patients with these mutations to determine whether there were statistically significant differences (see next paragraph).
+621,624,649,847 Immunotherapy was not worse than chemotherapy and was better tolerated.
+In the phase 3 trials for pembrolizumab, nivolumab, or atezolizumab versus docetaxel as subsequent therapy for patients with metastatic NSCLC, subset analyses were done in patients with EGFR mutations to determine the best subsequent therapy.621,624,649 The HRs for overall survival do not favor docetaxel over nivolumab (HR, 1.18; Cl, 0.69-2.0), pembrolizumab (HR, 0.88; CI, 0.45-1.7), or atezolizumab (HR, 1.24; CI, 0.7-2.2); the CIs for the HRs are wide probably because there were so few patients.
+The HRs for PFS do favor docetaxel for patients with EGFR mutations when compared with either pembrolizumab (HR, 1.79; CI, 0.94-3.42) or nivolumab (HR, 1.46; CI, 0.90-2.37).
+But again, the Cls are wide.
+The evidence is weak for recommending docetaxel, pembrolizumab, nivolumab, or atezolizumab as subsequent therapy for patients with EGFR mutations.
+Recent data suggest that patients with EGFR mutations or ALK rearrangements have a low response rate to PD-1 or PD-L1 inhibitors when compared with patients without these genetic alterations (response rate, 3.6% vs. 23%, respectively).

-For patients with ALK rearrangements who progress during or after first-line targeted therapy, recommended therapy also depends on whether the progression is asymptomatic or symptomatic and includes: 1) continuing ALK inhibitors with (or without) local therapy; 2) switching to ceritinib or alectinib; or 3) switching to a first-line systemic therapy regimen for either non-squamous or squamous cell NSCLC.
-After further progression on subsequent targeted therapy, first-line combination chemotherapy options for non-squamous NSCLC or squamous cell carcinoma are recommended for patients with PS of 0 to 1 such as cisplatin/pemetrexed or cisplatin/gemcitabine, respectively.
-119,766 Other chemotherapy options are also recommended for patients with PS 2 (see Systemic Therapy for Advanced or Metastatic Disease in the NCCN Guidelines for Non-Small Cell Lung Cancer).
+For patients with ALK rearrangements who progress during or after firstline targeted therapy, recommended therapy also depends on whether the progression is asymptomatic or symptomatic and includes: 1) continuing crizotinib with (or without) local therapy; 2) ceritinib; 3) alectinib; or 4) a first-line systemic therapy regimen for either nonsquamous or squamous cell NSCLC.
+After further progression on subsequent targeted therapy, first-line combination chemotherapy options for non-squamous NSCLC or squamous cell carcinoma are recommended for patients with PS of 0 to 1 such as cisplatin/pemetrexed or cisplatin/gemcitabine (both are category 1), respectively.
+Other chemotherapy options are also recommended for patients with PS 2, such as docetaxel (see Systemic Therapy for Advanced or Metastatic Disease in the NCCN Guidelines for NSCLC).